-October is breast cancer awareness month and, Houston has been filled with events supporting both the cause and the cure.
-Most recently, the women-led co-working community, SheSpace, hosted PINK!
-A SheSpace Fashion Show Tuesday, where fashionable businesswomen daunted their labels in shades of pink.
+October is breast cancer awareness month and Houston has been filled with events supporting both the cause and the cure.
+Most recently, the female-led coworking community, SheSpace, hosted PINK!
+A SheSpace Fashion Show Tuesday, where fashionable businesswomen wore their labels in shades of pink.
 All participants dedicated their looks to those who’ve suffered from the disease.

 The concept of the fashion show was birthed from SheSpace co-founder Stephanie Tsuru, who wanted to unite two of the office’s passions一supporting women and the fundamentals of breast cancer.
-The eclectic fashion show was created in unison to promote the small businesses apart of the Houston co-working space, while expanding the understanding of the disease.
+The eclectic fashion show was created in unison to promote the small businesses that are members of the Houston coworking space, while spreading awareness of the disease.
 "It seemed natural to combine the two into a meaningful event, showcasing the journey of a survivor," Tsuru explains.

-Guest did not hold back Tuesday evening.
-Tsuru dawned an exclusive pair earrings designed by Katherine Jetter Jewelry while Maylenn Mosti showed off her gorgeous glam featuring her eponymous cosmetic lipwear line.
-Co-founder of SheSpace, Katie Tsuru sported the brand Frock Shop by Selina Standford while member Luisa Nadarajah wore a hand-made ruffle skirt with a matching bandeau from her Calipso Collection.
+Tsuru dawned an exclusive pair of earrings designed by Katherine Jetter Jewelry, while Maylenn Mosti showed off her gorgeous glam featuring her eponymous cosmetic lipstick line.
+Co-founder of SheSpace, Katie Tsuru sported the brand Frock Shop by Selina Standford, while member Luisa Nadarajah wore a hand-made ruffle skirt with a matching bandeau from her Calipso Collection.
 Susan Gomez modeled a teal dress from her own label Sugopetites, which caters to women 5'4 and under, and styled it with a pink blazer.
 Representing Houston’s Elizabeth Anthony were Jennifer Mohler and Nicole Blaylock.
 Mohler showed off a bohemian sheer dress including floral detail with an onyx clutch, while Blaylock rocked a light pink dress with a fun full zipper feature.
-Alicia Araujo-Elatassi, the owner and stylist at Thinking Boutique, showcased her fashion expertise with a red wide-leg pant paired with a fuschia long-sleeved blouse.
+Alicia Araujo-Elatassi, the owner and stylist at Thinking Boutique, showcased her fashion expertise with a red wide-leg pant, paired with a fuchsia long-sleeved blouse.

 The event hosted roughly 30 guests and aided in bringing support to the disease, which 13% of women in America will suffer from over the course of their lifetime.